DV

 What is the difference between SGOV and WEEK?

-SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond strategy, while WEEK (Roundhill Weekly U.S. Treasury ETF) tracks U.S. Treasury bills (0–3 months) with a cash approach.
-They are issued by BlackRock and Roundhill Investments respectively.
+SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, while WEEK (Roundhill Weekly U.S. Treasury ETF) tracks U.S. Treasury bills (0–3 months) with a cash approach.
+They are issued by iShares and Roundhill Investments respectively.

 Can I hold both SGOV and WEEK?